 The reduced scale also means a smaller environmental impact, whilst allowing for flexibility where power generation needs it.
 Every inch of its design has been led by innovation and safety, and its single build location means it can be easily shipped to another global location for assembly on site – opening up further opportunities to explore export sales.

-For those interested in finding out more about potential supply chain opportunities to support low carbon SMR projects, the NRL Group are pleased to be supporting an upcoming webinar organised by NOF which includes speakers from the UK Nuclear SMR Consortium.
+For those interested in finding out more about potential supply chain opportunities to support low carbon SMR projects, the NRL Group were pleased to support an informative webinar organised by NOF which included speakers from the UK Nuclear SMR Consortium.

-During the webinar, held on Wednesday 6th May, attendees can expect to hear the role SMRs will play to help achieve net zero targets and how the UK’s experienced supply chain can add valuable insight to future SMR projects.
+During the webinar, held on Wednesday 6th May 2021, attendees heard more about the role SMRs will play to help achieve net zero targets and how the UK’s experienced supply chain can add valuable insight to future SMR projects.

-As a joint event sponsor, NRL’s Director Rebecca Graves will also be on hand to share her recruitment expertise – drawing on the NRL Group’s 35+ years history supporting the nuclear supply chain.
-Also in attendance will be Tim Stubbs from NRL’s Non-Destructive Testing business, who specialises in ultrasonic qualification and inspection services to the UK civil nuclear market.
+As a joint event sponsor, NRL’s Director Rebecca Graves was on hand to share her recruitment expertise – drawing on the NRL Group’s 40+ years history supporting the nuclear supply chain.
+Also in attendance was Tim Stubbs from NRL’s Non-Destructive Testing business, who specialises in ultrasonic qualification and inspection services to the UK civil nuclear market.